slatedocs/slate/source/index.html.md

 **Check Balance**

-You can check your available balance at anytime to ensure  that you have sufficient balance to execute a disbursement
+You can check your available balance at anytime to ensure  that you have sufficient balance to execute a disbursement.

 ## Registration and Set Up
 **Prerequisites**

-* Register an account on OY dashboard
+* Register an account on the [OY! dashboard](https://business.oyindonesia.com/login)

 * Upgrade your account